imogenkinsman/jademcgough.github.io/_posts/2014-03-27-stuct-and-openstruct.md

 cat = OpenStruct.new(name: "Mittens")
 {% endhighlight %}

 So, when would you actually use an OpenStruct?
 OpenStruct plays really well with Ruby's emphasis on [duck-typing](http://en.wikipedia.org/wiki/Duck_typing).
-You can think of it as a quick way to make a dummy object that will response however you want it to.
+You can think of it as a way to make a dummy object that will respond however you want it to.

 In [Avdi Grimm's talk on Confident Coding](https://www.youtube.com/watch?v=T8J0j2xJFgQ), he recommends using it as a way of creating default responses for an object that could be nil.